shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

-I am ShreeThaanu, Design Technologist from India 🇮🇳 .
+I'm ShreeThaanu, Design Technologist from India 🇮🇳 .
 I am interested in, write about and develop (mobile & web applications) with swift, ReactJS, JavaScript and python.

 You can see what I am currently up to on [strlabz.com][1].